avitaldrucker/Chess/README.md

 end
 ```

-###More Complex Moves: Pawn Promotion, Castling, and En Passant###
+###More Complex Moves###

-Pawn promotion, castling, and en passant are all supported and possible in the chess game.
+The `Board` and relevant `Piece` classes work together to implement more complex chess moves, ensuring separation of concerns: the Piece class handles the details of validating and providing the move, and the Board executes the move.

+####Pawn Promotion####
-The game implements pawn promotion through an instance method in the `Pawn` class that checks whether pawn promotion is necessary - in other words, whether a pawn is on its eight rank on the board.
-If so, the game will prompt the human player or the computer player to select a piece to change the pawn into.
+This game implements pawn promotion through an instance method in the `Pawn` class that checks whether pawn promotion is necessary - in other words, whether a pawn is on its eight rank on the board.
+If so, the game will prompt the player to select a piece to transform the pawn into.
 The board is updated with that piece.

+####Castling####
 The `Board` and `King` classes are responsible for castling functionality.
-The King provides as a valid move two spaces left or right, under the conditions specified by the `King#castling_possible?` method.
+The King provides as a valid move two spaces left or right, if the conditions specified by the `King#castling_possible?` method are fulfilled.
 If a player chooses to castle, the Board will ensure that the castling is permissible, and will move the king and update the rook accordingly, depending on the direction of the castling.

+####En Passant####
+En passant is implemented in the `Pawn` class. `Pawn#moves` includes results of `Pawn#en_passant_directions`.
+This method returns end positions on the board corresponding to en passant moves if the conditions specified by `Pawn#en_passant_capture?` are fulfilled.
+The board checks whether a move is en passant in its `Board#move_piece` method by calling the helper method `Board#check_if_en_passant`.
+If the move is en passant, the board will move the offensive piece properly and remove the captured pawn from the board.

 ###Future Directions for the Project###
-- [ ] Functionality to check whether a win by any player is possible in the game
+- [ ] Functionality to check stalemate
 - [ ] Frontend through React, with state managed by Redux.
 This involves reprogramming the game in JavaScript.
 - [ ] Improve AI so that it can strategize more steps ahead and more quickly checkmate.
 - [X] Pawn promotion, castling, and en passant